wan-yang/covid_long_lead_forecast/README.md

-# COVID-19 long lead forecast study
+# COVID-19 long-lead forecast study

 ### data
 This folder includes all relevant data needed to run the forecast and evaluation